aemodular/GRAINS/GrainsSpellOrSpeak/README.md

 This program in combination with the hardware it is applied to can produce harsh and loud frequencies that may be of harm to speakers or your ears!
 Permanent hearing loss may result from exposure to sound at high volumes.
 Use as low a volume as possible.

-'GRAINS ByteBeats Crossfader' an experimental Firmware for the AE Modular GRAINS module by tangible waves
+'Spell or Speak' an alternative Firmware for the AE Modular GRAINS module by tangible waves inspired by a famous toy from the 70th

 Copyright (C) 2020  Mathias BrÃ¼ssel